 Honestly?
 I should have started this years ago.
 The information that helped me most in my career came from blog posts written by practitioners who took the time to document what they learned.
 It’s time to contribute back.

-I’m aiming for weekly posts.
+I’m aiming for regular posts.
 Some will be deep technical dives, others will be shorter observations.
-If you work in enterprise infrastructure, I think you’ll find something useful here.
+If you work in infrastructure — at any scale — I think you’ll find something useful here.

 You can reach me at [email protected] or connect on LinkedIn.
 For business IT consulting, check out centixo.com.